salkuadrat/lucifer/README.md

 ## Cookies

-Use `res.cookie()` to manage cookies in your application.
+You may use `res.cookie()` to manage cookies in your application.

 ```dart
 res.cookie('username', 'Lucifer');
 ```

-This method accepts additional parameters with various options.
+The method accepts additional parameters with various options.

 ```dart
 res.cookie(